oracle-livelabs/em-omc/logging-analytics/E2E-observability/end-to-end-observability-livelab/lab-02-enable-om-services/lab-02-enable-om-services.md

 In this lab, you will:

-- Verify the C2 Observability baseline.
+- Verify the OCTO APM Demo observability bootstrap.
 - Validate the OCI Log Analytics OKE Monitoring solution.
 - Validate OCI Log Analytics for Security Monitoring.
 - Enable Autonomous Database observability through Database Management and Operations Insights.
 - Confirm that application, WAF, and database signals are visible in OCI services.
-- Confirm the full OCI Observability and Management surface used by the source demo.
+- Confirm the full OCI Observability and Management surface used by OCTO APM Demo.
 - Tie each enablement checkpoint to the relevant OCI documentation surface.

 ## Task 1: Verify the Observability Baseline

-1. From the OCI-DEMO repository, verify the C2 Observability Stack.
+1. From the OCTO APM Demo repository, confirm that the observability bootstrap assets exist.

     ```bash
-    python3 deploy.py --verify c2
+    ls deploy/oci/ensure_apm.sh \
+       deploy/oci/ensure_log_analytics_connectors.sh \
+       deploy/oci/ensure_monitoring.sh \
+       deploy/oci/ensure_stack_monitoring.sh \
+       deploy/oci/ensure_waf.sh
     ```

-2. If C2 is not deployed, deploy it before continuing.
+2. If the observability resources are not deployed, run the bootstrap path for your environment before continuing.

     ```bash
-    python3 deploy.py --component c2
+    ./deploy/bootstrap.sh
     ```

+3. Run the smoke test after bootstrap or deployment.

+    ```bash
+    make smoke
+    ```

-3. In the OCI Console, open **Observability & Management**.
+4. In the OCI Console, open **Observability & Management**.

-4. Confirm that these resources exist:
+5. Confirm that these resources exist:

     - Log Analytics namespace.
     - OCI APM domain.
     - APM private and public data keys.
     - APM dashboards or saved queries.
     - Log Analytics parsers, sources, dashboards, and detection searches.
-    - OCI Streaming streams for the demo observability pipeline.
+    - Monitoring alarms or alarm definitions for platform signals.

-5. Open the APM domain and confirm that Trace Explorer is available.
+6. Open the APM domain and confirm that Trace Explorer is available.

-6. Open **Monitoring** and confirm that you can query metrics and inspect alarm status for the compartment that contains the demo resources.
+7. Open **Monitoring** and confirm that you can query metrics and inspect alarm status for the compartment that contains the demo resources.

-7. Open **Connector Hub** and confirm that service connectors exist for the log routes that feed Log Analytics.
+8. Open **Connector Hub** and confirm that service connectors exist for the log routes that feed Log Analytics.

-8. Record the OCI documentation concept each resource validates.
+9. Record the OCI documentation concept each resource validates.

     | Resource | OCI documentation concept |
     | --- | --- |